 Event organizers have offered 10 tips that cover all steps of the planning process.

 It’s okay to start small.
 Or big.
 You can always build on your successes with more components next year.
-Or, if the school’s enthusiastic and partners are ready to help, aim high and follow up the flier with other promotional materials and planned activities
+Or, if the school’s enthusiastic and partners are ready to help, aim high; start with an initial flier that you follow with other promotional materials and planned activities.

 When time is on your side, plan as early as you can.
-Depending on how your school operates, it might be a good idea to get the ball rolling 2 months before your event date.
-Many organizers get approval from the school (or the organizer is the school principal) in the previous school year.
+Depending on how your school operates, it might be a good idea to get the ball rolling two months before your event date.
+Many organizers get approval from the school in the previous school year (or the organizer is the school principal).
 They don’t take any other steps at that point besides getting the date on the school calendar.

 Get the principal’s approval before moving forward on tasks.
 Approach the principal with an outline of your ideas for the event as early as possible.
 While at minimum the principal’s approval is needed, he or she can also be what makes the event really shine.